esovetkin/ledger-plots/README.md

 # Food prices

-ledger-plots is also able to make plots and generate table for the food prices.
-It assumes the following syntax:
+ledger-plots is also able to parse a special syntax of transaction notes.
+For example, this can be used to keep a track on the consumed amounts of food and food prices.

+Below is given an example of ledger entry with volume given in transaction comments.
 ```
 2016/05/21 edeka
     Food:Spirits:Campari                       10.99 EUR ; 0.75l